iamdudeman/react-cross-platform-boilerplate/README.md

 # ./web
-Contains the views for our React Web application.
+Contains the views and npm scripts for our React Web application.

 ## Building for Dev
 Running this command will cause the web bundle to be rebuilt whenever anything in shared or web changes.
 You can